Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 This happens more with free VPNs.
 The best VPNs have leak protection built into their service.

 If your VPN is leaking, check to see whether there are leak protection features in your VPN’s settings, and ask your VPN provider what can be done.
-Otherwise, we suggest using another, safer VPN service.
+Otherwise, I’d switch to another, safer VPN service.

 4. Get a Dedicated IP